gridcoin-community/Gridcoin-Site/wiki/cmd-options.md

   * `-rpcsslciphers=<ciphers>`                Acceptable ciphers (default: TLSv1.2+HIGH:TLSv1+HIGH:!SSLv2:!aNULL:!eNULL:!3DES:@STRENGTH)

 ## Update/Snapshot options:
-Aimed mostly for use for users running the headless version of the wallet so they can use the built in snapshot tool too
+Snapshot options are mostly for users running the headless version of the wallet so they can use the built in snapshot tool too.
+Update options are for both headless and GUI users

   * `-snapshotdownload`           Download and apply latest snapshot
   * `-snapshoturl=<url>`          Optional: Specify url of snapshot.zip file (ex: https://sub.domain.com/location/snapshot.zip)